davidrochabio/airflow-spark-hive-minio/README.md

 - In Airflow UI go to DAGs tab, click on the olist_pipeline Dag and run it (top right corner).

 #### Pipeline
-    - Ingest task - Ingest csv files and save them as delta tables.
+- Ingest task: Ingest csv files and save them as delta tables in bronze layer.
-    - Conform task - Enforce table schemas and clean data.
-Perform data quality tests and verification
+- Conform task: - Enforce table schemas and clean data.
+Perform data quality tests and verification.
-    - Transform - Create fact and dimension tables.
+- Transform: - Create fact and dimension tables.
 Save files in delta format and create spark external tables in the metastore.

 Other resources:
 - localhost:4040 - Spark UI.
 Check your Spark Master, worker(s) and applications.
 - localhost:8888 - Jupyter Lab.
 Get your lab token from "jupyter" container logs.
 With provided SparkSession config you're able to interact with your Spark cluster and Hive metastore (DBs, tables, views, etc).
 - Deltalake layers/tables and Hive metastore/warehouse are persisted inside ./include/data
+- Airflow DB and Metastore DB are persisted in docker volumes.
+Check docker-compose file.

 - You can also use other datasets and change dags/scripts to create your own pipeline.
 Enjoy.